Do you feel like you have no motivation for anything?

 For example, you set a goal to run a 10K.
 Your goal is to complete the run within 1 hour.
 Sounds doable right?
 But what if the race is next weekend and you have 8 days to go from couch potato to athlete.

 HOW TO FIX IT: When setting goals to be sure to include small goals and reward yourself.
-If you are a beginner or have trouble reaching goals then I highly recommend you read Goal setting for beginners.
-A Step- by- Step Guide to Setting Goals with a free workbook included!
+If you are a beginner or have trouble reaching goals then I highly recommend you start setting SMART goals.

 Another big motivation killer is your WHY behind the task.